The Best Christmas Cookie Recipe

 How to Get Neat Edges on Christmas Sugar Cookies

 I WISH I could take credit for this one because it is such an awesome baking hack.
 Full credit goes to Allie over at Baking a Moment.
 She suggests adding in some cornstarch to get the edges just right.
-She is the first person I have ever heard of who has done this and it worked beautifully!
+She is the first person I have ever heard of who has done this and it works beautifully!
 I swapped out a ½ cup of flour in my original sugar cookie recipe (our original recipe calls for 3 ½ cups of flour) for some cornstarch and it worked like a dream.
 I will always make cut-out cookies this way from now on!
-Full credit for this genius idea goes to Allie, and I also highly recommend checking out her site for more genius baking hacks (and INCREDIBLY delicious-looking desserts and treats).
+Be sure to check out Allie’s site for more genius baking hacks (and INCREDIBLY delicious-looking desserts and treats).

 Cut out of Christmas cookie shapes in dough.